antho8101/Re-Memory/README.md

 ## 📜 License

 This project is currently closed-source during its creation phase.
-For inquiries, contact via GitHub or a letter left at midnight 🌒
+For inquiries, contact via GitHub or whisper it through a terminal at midnight 🌒